Brown algae: Chemistry

 They have cellulose walls with alginic acid and also contain the polysaccharide fucoidan in the amorphous sections of their cell walls.
 A few species (of Padina) calcify with aragonite needles.

-In addition to alginates, fucoidan and cellulose, the carbohydrate composition of brown algae consist of mannitol, laminarin and glucan.
+In addition to alginates, fucoidan and cellulose, the carbohydrate composition of brown algae consists of mannitol, laminarin and glucan.

 The photosynthetic system of brown algae is made of a P700 complex containing chlorophyll a.
 Their plastids also contain chlorophyll c and carotenoids (the most widespread of those being fucoxanthin).

 Brown algae produce a specific type of tannin called phlorotannins in higher amounts than red algae do.

 Importance and uses

 Brown algae include a number of edible seaweeds.
 All brown algae contain alginic acid (alginate) in their cell walls, which is extracted commercially and used as an industrial thickening agent in food and for other uses.
 One of these products is used in lithium-ion batteries.
 Alginic acid is used as a stable component of a battery anode.
 This polysaccharide is a major component of brown algae, and is not found in land plants.

 Alginic acid can also be used in aquaculture.
 For example, alginic acid enhances the immune system of rainbow trout.
 Younger fish are more likely to survive when given a diet with alginic acid.

 Brown algae including kelp beds also fix a significant portion of the earth's carbon dioxide yearly through photosynthesis.
 Additionally, they can store a great amount of carbon dioxide which can help us in the fight against climate change.

 Sargachromanol G, an extract of Sargassum siliquastrum, has been shown to have anti-inflammatory effects.